SadAngelF/Distributed-Dueling-DQN/README.md

-Here is our algorithm for Pursuit Problem
+Here is our algorithm for Pursuit Problem.

 It is a program for *Distributed Reinforcement Learning for Cooperative Multi-robot Pursuit*.

 The following items are the our demo: